riri-brb/hubspotInegration/README.md

 - New API key: Account setup => Integrations => API key => Genenrate new key
 - To make this API key available in your codebase, use the wrangler secret command to encrypt and store environment variables for use in your function, without revealing them to users.  ``` wrangler secret put HSPOT_API_KEY ```
+- In the wrangler.toml file of your project’s directory, add your Cloudflare account ID account_id = "yourAccountId".
+Run ```wrangler whoami``` to find your account id.

 Finally, publish the project using the command ``` wrangler publish ```